 Throughout her career, Marissa has prioritized delivering design solutions through effective project management.
 In today’s market, clients face many challenges such as anticipating future needs, competition for talent and speed-to-market delivery of products or services.
 In collaboration with her clients and construction partners, Marissa’s teams design "future-proof" solutions and employ innovative delivery models that meet today's challenging requirements.

 The success of this approach is evident in the quality of work her teams have delivered on projects ranging from ground up bed towers, historical renovations, academic buildings, hospitality and multi-family interiors, industrial facilities, mixed use developments and corporate headquarters.
 Marissa is also a workplace design expert and has served as a panelist on various design forums including Metropolis magazine, IFMA, and the American Institute of Architects.

-Marissa carries this spirit of collaboration to the next level, which is mentorship.
-She takes great pride in providing guidance to young Page architects preparing for their licensure exams.
-Additionally, she encourages interest in the profession by teaching as an adjunct assistant professor at the Gerald D. Hines College of Architecture & Design at the University of Houston, focusing on the Practice of Interior Architecture.
-Marissa believes that in addition to design and technical core competencies, an education in architecture should include essential tools for success such as leadership skills and effective communication.
+Away from the office, Marissa works with the AIA Houston Interior Architecture Committee.
+She is also an Adjunct Professor at the University of Houston's Gerald D. Hines College of Architecture and Design, focusing on the Practice of Interior Architecture.
+Marissa believes that, in addition to design and technical core competencies, an education in architecture should include essential tools for success such as leadership skills and effective communication.
 These activities provide her opportunities to mentor a new generation of architects and equip them with professional skills needed to succeed in the workplace.